seacephos/splunk-devops-plugin/doc/USAGE.md

 -   For Splunk version 6.5 or later, it is recommended to use the plugin's default config
--   For Splunk 6.3.x or 6.4.x, please adjust the default sourcetype to json:jenkins:old (please remove it if Splunk get upgraded to latest version otherwise data will be extracted twice)
+-   For Splunk 6.3.x or 6.4.x, please adjust the default sourcetype to `json:jenkins:old` (please remove it if Splunk get upgraded to latest version, otherwise data will be extracted twice)

 ![json:jenkins:old](images/json_jenkins_sourcetype_old.png)